-In addition to complying with the rules-such as the law, this Code or Operational Policies and Procedures-we at Winrock also have a duty to act ethically and do the "right thing."
+In addition to complying with the rules - such as the law, this Code or Operational Policies and Procedures - we at Winrock also have a duty to act ethically and do the "right thing."
 Sometimes that is not a clear path.
 If you have a concern that you or another employee may be acting unethically, or want to discuss an ethical dilemma, speak up.
-Reach out to any of those identified below, including the Risk and Compliance Officer (whose duties include ethics).
-Here are some red flags that may indicate an ethical issue:
+Reach out to any of those identified below, including the Risk and Compliance Office.